pdenis/monitoring/README.md

 ### Create your own

-You can create your specifics test by extends Snide\Monitoring\Model\Test class & implements execute methods.
+You can create your specifics test by extends Snide\Monitoring\Model\Test class & implements execute method.
 Then, use TestManager to add & execute tests.